 2017 is the year Chillibreeze leaders committed to being better at celebrating reaching team goals.

 Listen to Fanai Lalthansanga, leader of the Chillibreeze Creative Team, tells us about the impact celebrating has on him and his team.

 Q: When was the first time your team celebrated reaching a goal?

-Fanai: It was on April 2017 when our team met their first team WIG and at the same time we exceeded our monthly financial target for the month of March.
+Fanai: It was in April 2017 when our team met their first team WIG, and at the same time we exceeded our monthly financial target for March.

 It was the perfect time for celebration because it was the most outstanding achievement for the team.
-We could see the impact of our team contribution on the company Big WIG.
-The team pushed hard, they kept up the momentum all through the month and the Creative Team was the first team in Chillibreeze to meet their Team Wildly Important Goal (WIG) after it was implemented within the organization.
+We could see the impact of our team’s contribution to the company, Big WIG.
+The team pushed hard, they kept up the momentum all through the month, and the Creative Team was the first team in Chillibreeze to meet their Team Wildly Important Goal (WIG) after the implementation within the organization.